The examples below assume that your server web UI is accessible via

-The TeamCity server supports basic HTTP authentication allowing to access certain web server pages and perform actions from various scripts.
+The TeamCity server supports basic HTTP authentication allowing users to access certain web server pages and perform actions from various scripts.
 Please consult the manual for the client tool/library on how to supply basic HTTP credentials when issuing a request.

-Use valid TeamCity server username and password to authenticate using basic HTTP authentication.
+Use the valid TeamCity server username and password to use basic HTTP authentication.
 Appropriate user permissions are required to perform the actions.

-To use a basic HTTP authentication instead of redirecting to the login page if no credentials are supplied, prepend a path in usual TeamCity URL with "
+To force using a basic HTTP authentication instead of redirecting to the login page if no credentials are supplied, prepend a path in the usual TeamCity URL with "

 The HTTP authentication can be useful when downloading build artifacts and triggering a build.

 If you have Guest user enabled, it can be used to perform the action too.
 Use "

 /guestAuth" before the URL path to perform the action on Guest user behalf.
 For example:

 To trigger a build, send the HTTP POST request for the URL:

 Some tools (for example, Wget) support the following syntax for the basic HTTP authentication:

 You can trigger a build on a specific agent passing additional